OpenZeppelin/compound-monitoring/multisig-transactions-monitor/README.md

 ## Description

-This agent detects specific transactions from and with Compound's multisig wallet.
+This agent detects specific transactions originating from and/or interacting with the Compound Community Multisig wallet.

 ## Supported Chains

 - Ethereum

 ## Alerts

 - AE-COMP-MULTISIG-OWNER-ADDED-ALERT
   - Fired when an owner is added to the Compound multisig wallet